Table of Contents

 Self-disclosure in the workplace is a matter that needs excellent thought.
 If not well handled, it might affect one’s image and relationship within the office.
 Is it safe to disclose your true self and identity within your workplace?
 When can you do it?
 How does it affect your personal goals?
 How does it affect other coworkers?
 How much should personal information be revealed?
 These questions and more will be answered in this article.

-If self-disclosure is gotten right, it can strengthen relationships, build trust and foster a long-term relationship.
+If self-disclosure is gotten right, it can strengthen relationships, build trust and foster a long-term relationships.
 People can be inspired by your story and can be put into a position of a leader.
-If not adequately utilized, it can hurt the relationship around the workplace.
+If not adequately utilized, it can hurt the relationship in the workplace.
 So, therefore, it is essential to understand the concept properly.

 What is Self-disclosure?

 Self-disclosure is the process of sharing information about yourself with others, especially your coworkers, verbally or nonverbally.
 It involves sharing in-depth details about your personal life with some coworkers.
 This information could include your favorite food, religious beliefs, political stance, major turning points in your life, and so on.

 Call for Applicants - tBSC Thought Leader AwardLink to joining the competition - https://form.typeform.com/to/zhmnpax0

 For years the call for New Business Models is getting stronger, louder, more clear and finds resonance.
 We need new business models

 The economy needs it, the planet needs it, the future needs it.